These Cinnamon Peach Muffins are loaded with fresh peaches, and are super moist with a delightful cinnamon flavor.

 - Dwarf Peaches- these peaches are grown on a dwarf tree, intended to take up less space and produce quickly.

 For this recipe, we used half whole wheat flour and half white flour, but you can also use 100% wheat flour.
-Experiement a little to decide the level of heartiness your family likes in a muffin.
 Whole wheat flour muffins will be a little denser, but you can minimize this a bit by using whole wheat pastry flour for lighter muffins, or whole wheat white flour, ground from white wheat rather than red wheat.
+Whole wheat flour definitely has more nutrition than white flour, but it does have an effect on the texture.
+If your kids don’t like a muffin with all whole wheat, and won’t eat it then it really isn’t worth it.
+Try experimenting a little to decide the level of heartiness your family likes in a muffin.
+You can start with 1/4 whole wheat and 3/4 white and go from there.

 READ NEXT==> PEACH DONUTS